-Stewardship and management activities of varying scales have been underway for decades within the One Tam area of focus.
-The summary of current and past activities listed below is by no means a comprehensive list, but is intended to provide a sense of the type and scale of work that has been undertaken to monitor, protect, and restore important health indicators.
+The stewardship and management of Mt.
+Tam's natural treasures have been underway for decades.
+The summary of current and past activities listed below is by no means a comprehensive list, but is intended to provide a sense of the type and scale of work that had been undertaken prior to the 2016 ecological health assessment project that led to the Measuring the Health of a Mountain: A Report on Mount Tamalpais’ Natural Resources report.

 Where helpful for clarity, the responsible parties have been indicated below as follows: MMWD = Marin Municipal Water District; NPS = National Park Service; State Parks = California State Parks; MCP = Marin County Parks; USGS = US Geological Survey; Point Blue = Point Blue Conservation Science; SPAWN = Salmon Protection and Watershed Network.
 Other acronyms include: SOD = Sudden Oak Death; UC = University of California.